 Lockerbie Marketplace Pop-Up Public Place (2018)

 Placemaking at Lockerbie Marketplace continued strong for 2018!
-Throughout the year, much of the previous year favorite and free public-engagement activities were maintained; the night-market, yoga, ping-pong, foosball, cornhole, chess and checkers.
+Throughout the year, much of the previous year’s favorite and free public-engagement activities were maintained; the night market, yoga, ping-pong, foosball, cornhole, chess and checkers.
 You can read over IndyStar project coverage on their website.
-New activities that Big Car and Spark Placemaking introduced for 2018 were big Jenga; My Wish for Lockerbie programming board; food trucks visits by Brozinni’s Pizzeria, Oh my Spud, Box Burger, Beach Bum BBQ, Chef Dan’s Southern Comfort Food; and Music & Art Thursdays.
+New activities that Big Car and Spark Placemaking introduced for 2018 were big Jenga; My Wish for Lockerbie programming board; food truck visits by Brozinni’s Pizzeria, Oh my Spud, Box Burger, Beach Bum BBQ, Chef Dan’s Southern Comfort Food; and Music & Art Thursdays.

-Music and Art Thursdays took place every Thursday from 11am – 2pm through the months of September – October.
-The project brought in several new collaborations with social – practice artists.
+Music and Art Thursdays took place every Thursday from 11 am – 2 pm through the months of September – October.
+The project brought in several new collaborations with social-practice artists.
 This Includes Brittany Kugler and Lauren Ditchley, whose On the Menu project allowed participants to design food from various fabrics and beads.
 Ken and Roberta Avidor did live portrait sketching in the greenspace in the middle of the square.
-Michael Mirabile instructed workshop classes on Japanese wood-block printing.
-And Big Car’s Placemaker and Researcher in Residence Adam Rakestraw implemented the The Lockerbie Story Project, a community storytelling project.
+Michael Mirabile instructed workshop classes on Japanese woodblock printing.
+And Big Car’s Placemaker and Researcher in Residence Adam Rakestraw implemented The Lockerbie Story Project, a community storytelling project.
 There were also numerous Indianapolis local musical performers who participated in Music and Art Thursdays.
-Music ranged from the genres of folk and classical, to experimental percussion, to acoustic songwriter.
+Music ranged from the genres of folk and classical to experimental percussion to acoustic songwriter.
 Musicians include Rob Funkhouser, DouTones, Wes Cook, Corey Denham, James Furness, Peter King, and Jay Ewing.